Summer of Blob: Maine sees more big, stinging jellyfish

 The Gulf of Maine and some of its beaches, ever popular with tourists, have recorded a high number of sightings of a big jellyfish that has the ability to sting swimmers and occasionally does.

-The lion’s mane jellyfish, the largest known variety, can grow to five or more feet across, with tentacles more than 100 feet long.
+The lion’s mane jellyfish, the largest known variety, can grow to 5 or more feet across, with tentacles more than 100 feet long.

 Such giant jellyfish are uncommon, but beachgoers say larger than average ones have been exceptionally plentiful this year in the gulf, which touches Maine, two other states and two Canadian provinces.

-Becky Rice-Barnes of Mariaville and her husband Jimmy were out digging for claims at Maine’s Lamoine Beach recently when they found a five-foot specimen washed ashore.
+Becky Rice-Barnes of Mariaville and her husband, Jimmy, were out digging for claims at Lamoine Beach recently when they found a 5-foot specimen washed ashore.

 “My husband said you’re not going to believe what’s over here, and I didn’t,” Rice-Barnes said.
 “We’ve seen red jellyfish before, we’ve just never seen a red jellyfish that’s huge.”